 What type of diapers do you use?
 We love cotton diapers, rather than synthetic (polyester, microfiber, etc.).
 Cotton is so absorbent and so soft.
 Cotton rinses cleanly in the wash and is not as prone to the detergent/oil/additive buildup (and subsequent need for stripping) that synthetic materials are.
 We can wash our diapers every 2-3 days (rather than every other day) and on temp-boost/extra-sanitary with non-chlorine bleach (when needed) and not worry about voiding warranties or degrading the diapers (as we would with synthetic diapers).
 [Update: It should be noted that extra-sanitary cycles do degrade diaper covers and the elastic in cotton fitted diapers.]

 What brand of diapers do you use?
-We use a mix of Cloth-eez prefolds and Cloth-eez Workhorse Fitted Diapers, paired with a variety of waterproof covers [Update: the white Workhorse fitteds that we have are no longer sold; GMD now sells only Organic Workhorse fitteds, which we plan to try in the future].
+We use a mix of Cloth-eez prefolds and Cloth-eez Workhorse Fitted Diapers, paired with a variety of waterproof covers.
 Fitted diapers are convenient and great for containing runny newborn poo.
 GMD’s Workhorse Fitteds are the least expensive fitted diapers I found, and they are wonderful.
 They are made of super-absorbent prefold fabric, have a sewn-in flap-style quick-dry doubler, and can be ordered with or without snaps.

 Even my husband agrees: prefolds are a breeze to put on with a Snappi (video proof here and here).
 A Snappi is a stretchy T-shaped piece of rubber with hooks at the tips.
 It works much like an Ace bandage fastener and fastens the diaper in seconds.
 We’ve never pinned a diaper!

 What brand of covers do you use?
 We have tried many brands of covers.
-The ones we reach for most often are our one-size-fits-all Flip Diaper Covers and Thirsties PUL covers (we own sized Thirsties covers with velcro but wish we had Thirsties Duo Wrap two-sizes-fit-all covers with snaps instead).
+The ones we reach for most often are our one-size-fits-all Flip Diaper Covers and Thirsties PUL covers (we own sized Thirsties covers with velcro but wish we had all Flips or a combo of Flips and Thirsties Duo Wrap two-sizes-fit-all covers with snaps instead).
 Both offer great coverage over fitteds and prefolds.
 At night, we often use wool covers (Little Beetles Little-to-Big with snaps and LANAcare), which are breathable and dependable.
 The wool covers require hand-washing, but not often (every 6 weeks or so), because the lanolin is naturally antibacterial.

 How many diapers and covers do you own?
 For each size (newborn on up), we own 18 fitted diapers (some with snaps, some snap-free that we fasten with a Snappi) and 1 dozen prefold diapers.
 For each size, we own at least 4 PUL covers and at least 1 wool cover.
 Diaper sites typically recommend 6-8 covers, but we’ve found that keeping 4 in rotation during the day (and 1 wool at night) works for us.